 - Connection Instructions

-Connecting to the USI System
+Connecting to the USI Registry System

-- Is registered in the USI Registry System
+- is registered in the USI Registry System

-- Has been authorised to use the USI web services by the Student Identifiers Registrar
+- has been authorised to use the USI web services by the Student Identifiers Registrar

-Is of the correct organisation type (training organisation or other VET related body) to use the called functions
+- is of the correct organisation type (training organisation or other VET related body) to use the called functions.

 If you need additional information you can email email@example.com